-- · senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the Notes; - equal in right of payment to all of our liabilities that are not so subordinated; - effectively junior in right of payment to any of our secured indebtedness, including, but not limited to, any indebtedness under the Revolving Credit Facility, to the extent of the value of the assets securing such indebtedness; and - structurally junior to all indebtedness and other liabilities (including trade payables) of our subsidiaries.
+- senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the 2014 Notes; - equal in right of payment to all of our liabilities that are not so subordinated; - effectively junior in right of payment to any of our secured indebtedness, including, but not limited to, any indebtedness under the Revolving Credit Facility, to the extent of the value of the assets securing such indebtedness; and - structurally junior to all indebtedness and other liabilities (including trade payables) of our subsidiaries.

 In February 2014, we completed the offering of our 2014 Notes with an aggregate outstanding principal amount of \$201.3 million.
 In March 2018, we completed an exchange of \$150.0 million in aggregate principal amount of our 2014 Notes for \$150.0 million in aggregate principal amount of our 2018 Notes, leaving approximately \$51.3 million in aggregate principal amount of 2014 Notes outstanding.
-In the event of our bankruptcy, liquidation, reorganization, or other winding up, our assets that secure debt ranks senior in right of payment to Notes will be available to pay obligations on the Notes only after the secured debt, including, but not limited to, any indebtedness under the Revolving Credit Facility, has been repaid in full from these assets, and the assets of our subsidiaries will be available to pay obligations on the Notes only after all claims senior to the Notes have been repaid in full.
-There may not be sufficient assets remaining to pay amounts due on any or all of the Notes then outstanding.
-The indentures governing the Notes do not prohibit us from incurring additional senior debt or secured debt, nor do they prohibit our subsidiaries from incurring additional liabilities.
+Subsequent to December 31, 2018, all of the 2018 Notes have since been converted into shares of our common stock pursuant to conversion notices received from the holders of such 2018 Notes and in connection with the Issuer's Conversion Option and no 2018 Notes remain outstanding.
+Please see the section entitled "Recent Developments" in Part II, Item 7 of this Form 10-K for more information on the conversion of the 2018 Notes.
+In the event of our bankruptcy, liquidation, reorganization, or other winding up, our assets that secure debt ranks senior in right of payment to 2014 Notes will be available to pay obligations on the 2014 Notes only after the secured debt, including but not limited to, any indebtedness under the Revolving Credit Facility, has been repaid in full from these assets, and the assets of our subsidiaries will be available to pay obligations on the 2014 Notes only after all claims senior to the 2014 Notes have been repaid in full.
+There may not be sufficient assets remaining to pay amounts due on any or all of the 2014 Notes then outstanding.
+The indenture governing the 2014 Notes does not prohibit us from incurring additional senior debt or secured debt, nor does it prohibit our subsidiaries from incurring additional liabilities.

-The Notes are our obligations only and some of our operations are conducted through, and a portion of our consolidated assets are held by, our subsidiaries.
+The 2014 Notes are our obligations only and some of our operations are conducted through, and a portion of our consolidated assets are held by, our subsidiaries.

-The Notes are our obligations exclusively and are not guaranteed by any of our operating subsidiaries.
+The 2014 Notes are our obligations exclusively and are not guaranteed by any of our operating subsidiaries.
 A portion of our consolidated assets is held by our subsidiaries.
-Accordingly, our ability to service our debt, including the Notes, depends in part on the results of operations of our subsidiaries and upon the ability of such subsidiaries to provide us with cash, whether in the form of dividends, loans, or otherwise, to pay amounts due on our obligations, including the Notes.
-Our subsidiaries are separate and distinct legal entities and have no obligation, contingent or otherwise, to make payments on the Notes or to make any funds available for that purpose.
+Accordingly, our ability to service our debt, including the 2014 Notes, depends in part on the results of operations of our subsidiaries and upon the ability of such subsidiaries to provide us with cash, whether in the form of dividends, loans, or otherwise, to pay amounts due on our obligations, including the 2014 Notes.
+Our subsidiaries are separate and distinct legal entities and have no obligation, contingent or otherwise, to make payments on the 2014 Notes or to make any funds available for that purpose.
 In addition, dividends, loans, or other distributions to us from such subsidiaries may be subject to contractual and other restrictions and are subject to other business and tax considerations.

-Recent and future regulatory actions and other events may adversely affect the trading price and liquidity of the Notes.
+Recent and future regulatory actions and other events may adversely affect the trading price and liquidity of the 2014 Notes.